 Let me know what you think of them; which are your favourite and which you can’t stand.

 Hello world, Yes, I know I’m a bit late in posting the Primark/Penneys autumn/winter collection lookbook, but seriously who wants to look at winter clothes in the middle of summer?
 It seems only fair to only post them now as we can enjoy them so much more.
-That and I didn’t have a lot of …
+That and I …

 Hello world, Today I’m putting up the New Look lookbook collection and they’re pretty cool. the collection is made up of fabulous light coloured knits, stylish LBDs and party dresses and a more neutral palette.
 Have a look at the gallery below.
 Until then, Franzi xoxo